You are viewing this site in staging mode. Click in this bar to return to normal site.

 Broadwater has an increasing bank of resources to communicate with parents whose first language is not English- including standard letters and the use of interpretation.
 We are also supported by the EMAG (Ethnic Minority Achievement Team.)

-For formal parent meetings an interpreter is employed to ensure good communication and that procedures are adhered to.
+For formal parent meetings an interpreter is employed.

 HOW WILL THE SCHOOL PREPARE AND SUPPORT MY CHILD TO JOIN THE SCHOOL, TRANSFER TO A NEW SCHOOL OR THE NEXT STAGE OF EDUCATION AND LIFE?